 For example, under the reforms proposed here, a “typical” family of two adults and two children would pay no tax of any kind until aggregate income exceeded $100,000 ($30,000 of exempt incomes per adult and $20,000 per dependent).
 This family would pay a single rate of approximately 48% on any income over its $100,000 exemption.
 The 48% rate on incomes above exemption levels would apply to all forms of income — whether from wages, dividends, capital gains, etc. This is less than what dividend and capital gains income would be taxed currently under the “double (sometimes triple) tax” of up to 50% (35% corporate tax rate plus 15% on dividends and capital gains).

-For more on proposed tax reforms under the Capital Homestead Act, click here >>
+For more on proposed tax reforms under the Economic Democracy Act, click here >>

-For more on proposed inheritance policy reforms under the Capital Homestead Act, click here >>
+For more on proposed inheritance policy reforms under the Economic Democracy Act, click here >>

-Through your CHA, and with the guidance of your financial advisor, you could purchase with your capital credit part ownership in: 1) companies for which a member of your family works; 2) a company where you have a monthly billing account; or 3) “qualified” companies that are well-managed and highly profitable, like Microsoft, Exxon-Mobil, Proctor & Gamble, IBM, etc.
+Through your COA, and with the guidance of your financial advisor, you could purchase with your capital credit part ownership in: 1) companies for which a member of your family works; 2) a company where you have a monthly billing account; or 3) “qualified” companies that are well-managed and highly profitable, like Microsoft, Exxon-Mobil, Proctor & Gamble, IBM, etc.

 Future earnings of the capital purchased would pay off the loans, including bank service fees and premiums to cover capital credit default insurance.

-For more on the key ownership democratization vehicles for Capital Homesteading, click here >>
+For more on the key ownership democratization vehicles under the Economic Democracy Act, click here >>